Organisation of National Socialists

 KSJ's Helsinki district began operations in the winter of 1941.
 The organization in particular received support in Sörnäinen.
 Local chapters were established in Porvoo, Pori, Hyvinkää and Riihimäki.
-The party had a weekly newspaper, Kansallissosialisti (National Socialist).
+The party had a daily newspaper, Kansallissosialisti (National Socialist).
 In the spring of 1941, KSJ was involved in recruiting Finns to the SS.
 The party's efforts were led by Väinö Kari.
 The party was funded by wealthy businessman Eino Partanen.
 KSJ was part of the Finnish Realm Union's effort to unite all pro-German groups.
 KSJ had a paramilitary group modelled after the Sturmabteilung, led by Björn Smeds.

 KSJ had an especially close relationship with the Nazi People's Community Society that Kalsta viewed as their Swedish-language sister organisation.
 SKJ was abolished on 23 September 1944, pursuant to Article 21 of the ceasefire agreement between Finland and the Soviet Union that forbade fascist parties, on the same day as the agreement was approved and entered into force.